 1. Radio/CD Player Was Left On

 A radio/CD player left on has been found to be one of the most commonly reported reasons that boat batteries are losing their power.
-On a decent battery with a full charge, you can safely leave your radio on for several hours without fear.
+On a decent battery with a full charge, you can safely leave your stereo on for several hours without fear.
 However, as your boat’s battery ages, this timeframe gets cut down.

 Of course, leaving your radio on purposefully for several hours and accidentally leaving it on at a low (or nonexistent) volume when you are not intending to use it are very different things.
 If the radio is running all night, for example, there is a good chance that your battery will be gone by the time you get back to your boat in the morning.

 While the bilge pump is a great feature that can keep your boat in tip-top shape, it does come at a cost.
 Many bilge pumps turn on automatically each hour to check for water in the bilge.
 The only way to be positive that this is not the cause of your problem is to disconnect the bilge pump for a time and see if the battery is still being drained.

 By following this logic, you can be sure that if your bilge pump is disconnected and your battery still loses power or dies, your bilge pump automatically running is not the source of the problem.
 You should then check for other possible issues.

 CO detectors (or any smoke and odor detector for that matter) can drain a good bit of power – as much as .3 amps per hour.
 While this may seem to be a minute power loss, it could drain even a new and in top-shape battery within a couple of weeks of non-use.

 A great way to prevent this is to disconnect the CO (or smoke/odor detector) and hook them up to separate batteries for a while to see if they could be causing your issue.
 If so, switch them out for a more energy-efficient option, or keep them off of your main power supply entirely.